ipfs-search/ipfs-search/README.md

 Search engine for the [Interplanetary Filesystem](https://ipfs.io).
 Sniffs the DHT gossip and indexes file and directory hashes.

-Metadata and contents are extracted using [ipfs-tika](https://github.com/dokterbob/ipfs-tika), searching is done using ElasticSearch 7, queueing is done using RabbitMQ.
+Metadata and contents are extracted using [ipfs-tika](https://github.com/ipfs-search/ipfs-tika), searching is done using ElasticSearch 7, queueing is done using RabbitMQ.
 The crawler is implemented in Go, the API and frontend are built using Node.js.

 The ipfs-search command consists of two components: the crawler and the sniffer.
 The sniffer extracts hashes from the gossip between nodes.
 The crawler extracts data from the hashes and indexes them.

 ## Docs
-A preliminary start at providing a minimal amount of documentation can be found in the [docs](docs/) folder.
+A preliminary start at providing a minimal amount of documentation can be found on [Read the Docs](https://ipfs-search.readthedocs.io/en/latest/).

 ## Contact
 Please find us on our Freenode/[Riot/Matrix](https://riot.im/app/#/room/#ipfssearch:matrix.org) channel #ipfssearch.